speakerchef/simple-image-viewer/README.md

 # Image Viewer

 A lightweight image viewer built from scratch in C using SDL3 for rendering.
-The project focuses on parsing and displaying image formats without relying on external image decoding libraries.
+The project focuses on parsing, pre-processing raw image data, and displaying image formats without relying on external image decoding libraries.

 **Full PNG spec can be found here: https://www.w3.org/TR/png-3/